tldr-pages/tldr/pages/common/enscript.md

 # enscript

-> A tool to convert text files to PostScript, HTML, RTF, ANSI, and overstrikes
+> A tool to convert text files to PostScript, HTML, RTF, ANSI, and overstrikes.

 - Generate PostScript from a file and output to another: